dubeyayushi/Contribution-Period-Ersilia/README.md

 ## About the Dataset

 - **For Task T1:** The model was run on the dataset downloaded from ChEMBL in TSV format which was preprocessed to meet the model's requirements.
 The downloaded dataset containing 8715 entries can be viewed from `data/raw_data.tsv`.
 - **For Task T2:** The model was run on the dataset used by the authors in their [publication](https://acrobat.adobe.com/id/urn:aaid:sc:ap:3cca2c36-6b4f-478a-996c-7f77423e819e?viewer%21megaVerb=group-discover).
 The dataset was downloaded from the [repository](https://github.com/ChengF-Lab/deephERG) made by the authors.
 The dataset can be viewed from `data/input_task2.csv`.
+It contains the detailed prediction results for 1,824 FDA-approved small molecule drugs available from the DrugBank database.
-- **For Task T3:**
+- **For Task T3:** The model was run on the dataset used by Li et al in their [publication](https://acrobat.adobe.com/id/urn:aaid:sc:ap:01ce6a64-01b1-4369-a583-84e1c8da5015).
+The dataset can be downloaded using this [link](https://ochem.eu/login/show.do?render-mode=full).
+The dataset contains 1092 records in which 234 records are hERG blockers and the rest are non-blockers.

 _Note that all the input and output files used in the tasks are present in the `data` directory of this repository.
 If you wish to run the model on other inputs, follow [this guide](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/inputs)_